tungstenfabric/docs/tungsten-fabric-monitoring-and-troubleshooting-guide/adding-agent-header-using-wireshark-plugin.rst

 Using the Wireshark Plugin to Analyze Packets Between vRouter and vRouter Agent on pkt0 Interface
 =================================================================================================

+:data: 2020-12-04

 Wireshark is a an application that analyzes packets from a network and displays the packet information in detail.

-Contrail Networking Release 2008 and later supports the Wireshark ``agent_header.lua`` plugin, which enables you to capture and analyze the packets exchanged between a vRouter data plane and vRouter agent.
+Tungsten Fabric Release 2008 and later supports the Wireshark ``agent_header.lua`` plugin, which enables you to capture and analyze the packets exchanged between a vRouter data plane and vRouter agent.
 You can capture the packets by executing the vifdump -i 2 and the